 Before a paging group can be implemented, an extension list must be created to specify the extensions to include in the paging group.
 For the purpose of paging, members of the extension list must belong to a user group that allows overhead and group paging.
-For information about creating extension lists, see Extension Lists.
+For information about creating extension lists, see Extension Lists on page 301.

-NOTE: You can use the Bulk Edit feature to change the group paging server for multiple paging groups at the same time.
-See Bulk Editing Paging Groups for more information.
+You can use the Bulk Edit feature to change the group paging server for multiple paging groups at the same time.
+See Bulk Editing Paging Groups on page 229for more information.